1947

 restoration.
 It is amazing to me that no one has ever pursued the true story of this Sedona

-landmark as I have, because, if they had, they would have ended their search with the treasure
+landmark as I have, because if they had, they would have ended their search with the treasure

 of information I uncovered about its amazing origin!

-John Gaw Meem should be credited for his initial (7 years of work) on the house as he was the
+John Gaw Meem should be credited for his initial (7-years of work) on the house, as he was the

-man who is without any other applicable term "the de facto architect" of what became the
+man who is, without any other applicable term, "the de facto architect" of what became the

 Apache Fires project.
-Certainly so when we realize physical construction was started just
+Certainly, so, when we realize physical construction was started just

-completely finished.
+finished.

-It is my opinion because the Fryes did not garner what they originally envisioned for the
+It is my opinion, because the Fryes did not garner what they originally envisioned for the

-building site that the final outcome was likely a bittersweet and frustrating experience.
+building site, that the final outcome was likely a bittersweet and frustrating experience.
 Jack

-and Helen Frye divorced within two years after construction was initiated.
+and Helen Frye divorced within two-years after construction was initiated.
 The old saying

 “building a house has caused many-a-divorce” could be at least partly to blame here.
 Of course,

-the other element which fueled the divorce was a 24-year-old N.Y.C. showgirl (see Page 1950).
+the other element which fueled the break-up was a 28-year-old N.Y.C. showgirl (see Page 1950).

-So, with a cache of lost and dusty old documents secreted away in another state detailing the
+So, with a cache of lost and dusty old documents, secreted away in another state, detailing the

-plans of a home that was thought to be have been never completed and thus never identified,
+plans of a home that was thought to be have never been completed, and thus never identified,

-we now connect the end result as the now regionally famous Sedona, House of Apache Fires.
+we now connect the end result, as the now regionally famous Sedona House of Apache Fires.

-Many years of speculation as to “Who” the architect was is now finally put to rest!
+Many years of speculation, as to 'Who' the architect was, is now finally put to rest!
 And the

-takes on a whole new identity!
+Park, takes on a whole new identity!
 What a intriguing ending to a long-time Sedona mystery!

-The article above appears in its unabridged version.
-It was published on the URL Sedona Biz,
+The article above, appears in its unabridged version, it was published on the URL Sedona Biz,

 but was presented in an edited and shortened version.
 Because of the amount of time I spent

-writing this story about the true origins of the House of Apache Fires, I wanted to make sure
+writing this story about the true origins of the House of Apache Fires I wanted to make sure

 the original version was available on Sedona Legend its entirety.